Bjornstad Logo The Vikings of Bjornstad

 The scene shows the Vikings' pride in their ships: a stone carver who could never have seen a still image of ocean waves chose to depict the ship gliding on the tops of the waves, not plowing through them.

 Our runestone needs ... runes.
-Many others had them, but not the Stora Hammars I stone.
+Many Viking era carved stones had them, but not the Stora Hammars I stone.

-Again, "The Vikings of Bjornstad raised this stone."
+Again, the runes say "The Vikings of Bjornstad raised this stone."

 The central panels are done.
 Now for the border - and all those loops...